Table of contents

 A bit more fun

 On the client machine, start a vim session.
 You will receive a warning from vim that the output is funky, ignore that.
-A few moment later, vim will show up on the server container all the while allowing you to edit and enter command from the client container.
+A few moments later, vim will show up on the server container all the while allowing you to edit and enter commands from the client container.

 We have just offloaded the rendering of the vim session to the server all the while doing the editing commands on the client container.